flippercloud/flipper/README.md

 ## Getting Started

 Flipper is built on adapters for maximum flexibility.
-Regardless of what database you are using, Flipper can performantly store data in it.
+Regardless of what data store you are using, Flipper can performantly store data in it.

 To get started, pick one of our [supported adapters](docs/Adapters.md#officially-supported) and follow the instructions: